on January 31, 2022 (last modified on September 26, 2022) • 7 minute read

 1 ApplicationThis is all you.
 If you find a position that matches your experience and interest (learn more about our open positions here), apply by submitting your CV and a short cover letter describing why you would like to join our team.
 What we value most is candidates that identify with our principles and values, so we recommend candidates to do some light reading on what we believe, care about, and work towards.
 Matching our people with our culture makes our work environment pleasant, inviting, and, most importantly, more productive.

 2 Initial CallIf we think you’re a good fit, our HR manager reaches out to schedule a brief call to ensure the role makes sense for you.
 Besides your technical skills, we are looking for team players that can easily fit into our company culture, have a hunger for challenges and progress, are willing to work within and across teams, are proactive and comfortable stepping out of their comfort zone.

 4 InterviewsTime to get personal.
-After the assignment, we usually connect you with a few members of our team, including executives, to speak with you.
-That gives us the chance to:
+After the assignment, we usually connect you with a few team members, including executives, to speak with you.
+That gives us a chance to:

 You may be wondering how you can prepare for an interview.

 Try to find out as much as possible about our culture and the way we work to see if we would be a good match.
 If you have an updated Linkedin or Github profile, we’d love to see it.
 Other than that, we hope to get to know you, your passions, hobbies, skills, and other assets you might find helpful for the role you applied for.
 Just be yourself, as cliché as it sounds.

 Our lead recruiter Rebeka on how we determine a good fit: